Icinga/icinga2/doc/2-getting-started.md

 * `notification` for sending notifications
 * `mainlog` for writing the `icinga2.log ` file

-Verify that by calling `icinga2-enable-feature` withour any additional parameters and enable the missing features, if any.
+Verify that by calling `icinga2-enable-feature` without any additional parameters and enable the missing features, if any.

     # icinga2-enable-feature